Deluxecoder12/Factory-Focus/ProjectDescription.md

 ### CI/CD Pipeline

-Implement a CI/CD pipeline using GitHub Actions to automate the build, test, and deployment process.
+Implement a CI/CD pipeline using GitHub Actions to automate the build, test, and integrate processes.

 ## Benefits